 There are separate pages for each of the falls.
 Please note

-that although this area is legally named as the Stone Valley
+that although this area is legally named as the Stone Valley Cooperative

-side-bar.
 The west side trail will also give you access to the river and views

 of the falls.
 It is probably debatable, but we just feel that

 the waterfall views are a bit better from the east side.
 This

 is also the best route for those looking for the shortest path to

 see the waterfalls.
 There are also parking areas on both sides

-of the river at the northern ends of
+of the river at the northern ends of the trails.
+These are

-Road, about 3 miles on the Potsdam side of the hamlet of Colton.
+side of the hamlet of Colton.